 Nina Hood, Senior Lecturer in Education, University of Auckland, New Zealand focuses on the philosophy and practice of knowledge mobilisation in education and the role and purpose of the practical knowledge of teachers, and open, online learning in higher education.
 She founded The Education Hub, a not-for-profit that bridges the gap between research and practice in education.
 She is Editor, for Access: Contemporary Issues in Education.

 Tina Besley is a Distinguished Professor, Faculty of Education at Beijing Normal University, P.R.
 China.
 She is a Fellow of: the Royal Society of Arts; the Philosophy of Education Society of Australasia, and the Association for Visual Pedagogies.
 She is PESA Past President and Founding President of the Association for Visual Pedagogies.
-Tina is Project Manager and Editor of PESA Agora, and deputy editor of Educational Philosophy and Theory.
+Tina is Founding Project Manager and Editor of PESA Agora, and deputy editor of Educational Philosophy and Theory.
 She is founding editor of E-Learning & Digital Media (Sage); Knowledge Cultures (Addleton); Video Journal of Education and Pedagogy (Brill) and on the board of many other journals and book series.
 Tina has written many journal articles and books including with Michael A. Peters Pandemic Education and Viral Politics.